Latest Release: v0.1.10

 The following steps work for both local and HPC installations.

-First, open VSCode.
+First, open VS Code.
 For HPC installation, you need to use Remote SSH to connect to the HPC.
-No need to do such for local installation.
+You do not need to do this for local installation.

-Then, in VSCode, click the “Explorer” icon from the left bar (see Fig. below).
-From there, you can select “Open Folder” and open the mdo_agent_results folder as your working directory.
+Then, in VS Code, click the “Explorer” icon in the left sidebar (see Fig. below).
+From there, select “Open Folder” and open the mdo_agent_work folder as your working directory.

-In the terminal, navigate to the mdo_agent_results folder.
-If you use the HPC or Native mode, you need to load the DAFoam environment.
-No need to do such for the Docker mode.
+In the terminal, navigate to the mdo_agent_work/results folder.
+If you use HPC or Native mode, you MUST load the DAFoam environment.
+You do not need to do this for Docker mode.

 Then, launch your LLM client in full-permission mode to avoid interruptions.
 Choose ONLY ONE of the following, depending on which LLM client you are using.